Illustration credit: Amy Tran (@doodledwellness)

 - practising mindfulness through a breathing exercise, body scan or colouring activity

 Trauma is experienced in many different ways and everyone’s healing process is different.
 Kids Help Phone is here to support you wherever you are on your journey.
-You can reach a professional counsellor by phone or Live Chat or connect with a volunteer crisis responder through text or Facebook Messenger.
+You can reach a professional counsellor by phone or Live Chat or connect with a volunteer crisis responder through text.
 You can also learn about other young people’s experiences through the Peer-to-Peer Community at Kids Help Phone.